Horseradish vs Radish - Health impact and Nutrition Comparison

 Introduction

 Radish is also a root vegetable that has a pungent taste and odor.
-However, radish is not used as a condiment; instead, it is mainly used as a crunchy vegetable added to salads or eaten by itself.
+However, radish is not used as a condiment; it is mainly used as a crunchy vegetable added to salads or eaten by itself.

-In this article, we will discuss the nutritional data, dietary usage, and health impacts of horseradish and radish.
+This article will discuss the nutritional data, dietary usage, and health impacts of horseradish and radish.

 Nutrition